 Your Legal Tools

-- A Special Needs Trust allows you to set money aside for your child without affecting their federal or state benefits You can learn more about these on our wills and trusts page.
+- A Special Needs Trust allows you to set money aside for your child without affecting their federal or state benefits.
+You can learn more about these on our wills and trusts page.

-- Supported decision-making is a way to help an adult with a disability make life decisions.
-Your child can ask someone they trust (like a family member, or a friend) to be their supporter.
-This is someone who helps your child think about options, understand risks, make a decision, and communicate it to others.
-Your child’s supporter can have access to medical, educational, financial, and other information and help them understand it to make decisions.
+- Your child’s supporter can have access to medical, educational, financial and other information and help them understand it to make decisions.
 Your child has to agree on their own to sign a supported decision-making agreement without anyone telling them to.

 - A power of attorney for educational decisions is a way for your child to let their school know that they want you to keep making decisions about their education when they are age 18 and older.

-- A medical power of attorney is a document that your adult child can sign to allow you to make medical decisions for them if they become unable to do so.
+- A medical power of attorney is a document your adult child can sign to allow you to make medical decisions for them if they become unable to do so.

 - A financial power of attorney is a document your adult child can sign to give you permission to oversee their money.

-- A living will, or health care directive, is a letter that outlines what you and your child would want to happen in what might be an end-of-life medical situation.
+- A living will, or health care directive is a letter that outlines what you and your child would want to happen in what might be an end-of-life medical situation.

-Creating a Supported Decision Making Agreement, Powers of Attorney and a Living Will
+Creating a Supported Decision-Making Agreement, Powers of Attorney and a Living Will

 - Some of these documents need to be signed in front of a person called a “notary public” or “notary.”
-Notaries often work in lawyer’s offices, banks, insurance agencies, grocery stores, or have their own businesses.
+Notaries often work in lawyer’s offices, banks, insurance agencies, grocery stores or have their own businesses.

 - Your child has to be 18 years old before they can sign their own legal documents.